AthenaSecurityGroup/Sandbox.Stratis/README.md

-# Sandbox.Stratis
-Athena Security Group Server Sandbox for Arma 3
+# Legacy Athena Security Group Sandbox for Arma 3

+**Note: this is an archived *legacy* version of the ASG sandbox.**

+More information:
 - Home: http://www.athenasecuritygroup.com
 - Reddit: http://www.reddit.com/r/athenasecuritygroup

-Concept by *DEL-J*, code by *Diffusion9* with contributions by *jmlane* and *MosesUK*
+Concept by @DEL-J, code by @Diffusion9 with contributions by @jmlane and @MosesUK